printfcoder/protocol/README.md

 ### Request/Response

 The request/response are identical in format.
-The request includes headers id, service and method.
+The request includes headers id, service and endpoint.
 The response echoes these back the same headers but includes the response body.

 An example request.